kasperg/symfony-propel-slope-one-recommendations-plugin/README.markdown

 The Slope One algorithmns were introduced in [*Slope One Predictors for Online Rating-Based Collaborative Filtering*](http://www.daniel-lemire.com/fr/abstracts/SDM2005.html) by Daniel Lemire and Anna Maclachlan.

-sfPropelSlopeOneRecommendationPlugin is heavily inspired by the [OpenSlopeOne project](http://code.google.com/p/openslopeone/) by Chaoqun Fu.
+sfPropelSlopeOneRecommendationsPlugin is heavily inspired by the [OpenSlopeOne project](http://code.google.com/p/openslopeone/) by Chaoqun Fu.

 ## TODO / Ideas